Free UK Shipping When You Spend Over £100 // Worldwide Shipping // Buy Swatches Online

-Price per metre.
-Multiple quantities will be cut as a continuous length
+£53.10 per metre.
+Price is per metre.
+Multiple quantities will be cut in a continuous length

 This dark plum purple hemp silk charmeuse is a beautiful, luxurious fabric with a silken, grainy, satin sheen on one side and a matte finish on the other.
 The satin side has a shimmery, soft, buttery and delicately-textured feel.
 Made with a unique blend of 70% hemp and 30% silk, the plum purple hemp silk fabric is truly opulent and exotic.
 The softer hemp fibres come away from the surface, which softens the sheen.

 It feels heavy to the touch and drapes wonderfully with a full body.
 The hemp content also gives the silk fabric added strength and durability, making it suitable for upholstery as well as dressmaking, and even in millinery, lingerie and accessories.

 It comes pre-shrunk and is dye-fast, but we always recommend testing samples before use.

 Hemp is commonly used as a companion crop bordering family gardens as a deterrent to insects and infestations, and to help the life of other plants.
 It, therefore, assists in the economical stability of co-operatives and smallholder farmers, as they are able to grow hemp alongside other agricultural products.